We want responses to the world’s complex problems to be informed by humanitarian approaches.

 The Jo Cox Memorial Grants

 We have worked with the Foreign, Commonwealth & Development Office since 2017 on the development of the Jo Cox Memorial Grants.
 Through the grants, £10 million of funding has been provided to projects focusing on two areas that Jo was passionate about: women’s empowerment and building resilient communities to combat identity-based violence, including mass atrocities.
+The original series of grants has now ended, but we are committed to advocating for their renewal.

 women and girls across 17 countries have benefitted from these grants